 Visit the Blue Eye

 The Blue Eye is a spring with beautiful blue water.
-The Blue eye is a magical place.
+The Blue eye is a magical place, check out my full guide here, including why you cannot miss this!
 The spring is called the blue eye because it resembles a human eye.
 The water is pumped upwards from a cave.
 The cave looks like the black pupil of a human eye.
 The surrounding blue water is the iris of the human eye.
 The Blue Eye is a fairy-tale like place, located in a forest.
 The many dragonflies will ensure, you will never forget visiting this place.